VJftw/vjpatel.me/website/content/notes/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ![alt text](https://drive.google.com/uc?export=view&id=0B8i5iuobK6DgOUlud3hrcHktWGM "Figure 2")
 The diagonal dashed line in Figure 2 (and 3) represents evidence tasks that could be done in parallel.
-The upper green lines from the {{<latex i="E_i" />}}denote that the evidence is found.
-Failing to find a piece of evidence is represented by the red line. i.e. Finding {{<latex i="E_1" />}}, {{<latex i="E_2" />}} but not finding {{<latex i="E_3" />}}would result in following the red line to *Exit*.
+The upper green lines from the $ E_i $denote that the evidence is found.
+Failing to find a piece of evidence is represented by the red line. i.e. Finding $ E_1 $, $ E_2 $ but not finding $ E_3 $would result in following the red line to *Exit*.

 ![alt text](https://drive.google.com/uc?export=view&id=0B8i5iuobK6DgZGowT2JNVjE1Y0U "Figure 3")

 HDs are primary devices whilst USB keys are not.
 This is because HDs normally contain the operating system and possess a greater storage capacity.
 If no trace of evidence is retrieved from a HD, then the search is moved to the USB keys.
 If the USB key search fails, it is returned to the HD.
 This interchange is represented by the purple/blue half headed double arrows, indicating whether or not a particular evidential trace has already been found on another device.
-In Figure 3, {{<latex i="E_4" />}} is shaded grey, indicating that a potential outcome my result in unrelated but criminally significant material. e.g. An original copy of child pornography.
+In Figure 3, $ E_4 $ is shaded grey, indicating that a potential outcome my result in unrelated but criminally significant material. e.g. An original copy of child pornography.

 The following scenarios demonstrate some different applications of the above triage templates: